okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 - "Bidirectional Forwarding Detection".
 A UDP protocol used with BGP to assist in detecting link failures at a much faster rate than the native BGP failure detection.
 - BFD works with any routing protocol, not just BGP.
-- BFD must be explicitly enabled to work property.
+- BFD must be explicitly enabled to work properly.